Emperooid/emperooid/README.md

-👋 Hi, I'm Emmanuel Awosika!...you can call me Emperooid
+## 👋 Hi, I'm Emmanuel Awosika!...you can call me Emperooid

 ## Welcome to my GitHub profile!
 I'm a passionate student studying Engineering at the University of Lagos, with a particular interest in Software Development, Web development and Artificial Intelligence.
 I enjoy solving challenging problems and building meaningful projects that have real-world applications and solves real life problems.

 ## 🌟 A bit about me:
-.🎓 I have degree in computer Engineering from Yaba college of Technology.
+-🎓 I have degree in computer Engineering from Yaba college of Technology.
-.🎓 I am currently pursuing a degree in Systems Engineering at the University of Lagos.
+-🎓 I am currently pursuing a degree in Systems Engineering at the University of Lagos.
-.💻 Learning and growing my skills in Python, C/C++, JavaScript, and Matlab.
+- 💻 Learning and growing my skills in Python, C/C++, JavaScript, and Matlab.
-.🔍 Keen on exploring Machine Learning, Data Science, and their applications in engineering.
+- 🔍 Keen on exploring Machine Learning, Data Science, and their applications in engineering.
-.🛠️Built numerous small projects and teamed up with groups to solve problems, collaborate on code, and gain hands-on experience..
+_ 🛠️ Built numerous small projects and teamed up with groups to solve problems, collaborate on code, and gain hands-on experience..
-.🌱 Continuously learning and improving through open-source contributions and collaborations.
+_🌱 Continuously learning and improving through open-source contributions and collaborations.

 ## 🧑‍💻 Technologies & Tools: